Hi and welcome to Organic Spoon, winner of the #2 spot on the Best 10 UK Organic Food Blogs 2018!

 When I was seventeen, after starting performing arts school, I suddenly had a huge flare up that wouldn’t go away.
 I ended up being put on a chemo-based drug that changed my life forever – and not in a good way.
 It damaged my liver, caused me to lose my hair and left me wheelchair-bound.
 I left college and never got to go to uni, or go travelling with my friends; I really lost out on those late teenage years but what I did instead was find a way to get healthy again; I found the missing piece.

-I taught myself everything about food and nutrition, found a homeopath who practiced not only homeopathy but also craniosacral therapy, reiki and kinesiology – a complete integrative approach –, researched gene mutations and other contributing factors and my lifestyle changed drastically.
+I researched relentlessly, teaching myself everything there was to know about food, nutrition and the human body.
+I found a homeopath who practiced not only homeopathy but also craniosacral therapy, reiki and kinesiology – a complete integrative approach.
+I researched gene mutations and other contributing factors and my lifestyle changed drastically.
 I began meditating, practicing yoga, and the healthier I became the more I was able to exercise.

 I qualified as an interior designer in 2003 and after working for a wonderful company in the City, I ran my own company for seven years.
-In between, I wrote a book about my life with arthritis and how I overcame it with a holistic lifestyle.
+In between, I wrote a book about my life with arthritis and how I overcame it with a holistic lifestyle (currently in progress to be re-released with a new publishing company in a few months – not available until then).
 After that I was invited to become a trustee of the British Homeopathic Association and spokesperson for the Royal London Hospital for Integrated Medicine.

 I eventually gave up interior design to focus full-time on my ultimate passions: writing and teaching people how to get healthy.
-I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health-related articles for publications such as Huffington Post and Natural Health, doing public speaking engagements – when motherhood allows for it! – creating new recipes, and I am in the process of writing my first novel.
-I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choice for parents.
+I qualified as a nutritionist (specialising in childhood nutrition), and I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health- and parenting-related articles for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell You, The Green Parent, The Natural Parent and more.
+I have recently begun writing more mainstream features, too.
+Sometimes I also speak about natural living at events – when motherhood allows for it! – and I am in the process of writing my first novel.
+I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choice for parents alongside wonderful organisations such as the Arnica Network.

 I hope you enjoy my blog! <3